asumagic/angelsea/README.md

 to take over the entire interpreter, which meant total coverage of *all* of AS' low-level semantics before it was any useful.
 This is doubly a problem, because to speak the C ABI -- let alone the C++ ABI -- you basically need to do it yourself AFAIK.
-Besides, LLVM is _huge_, breaks on almost every major update, and is rather unreasonable for an embeddable language.
+Besides, LLVM is _huge_, breaks API compatibility on almost every major update, and is rather unreasonable for an embeddable language.
 - Hazelight's UnrealEngine-AngelScript is way more involved than I thought and includes a [C++ AOT transpiler](https://github.com/Hazelight/UnrealEngine-Angelscript/tree/e1bdb40e97da880ae907030dda65639d5a4b7b3d/Engine/Plugins/Angelscript/Source/AngelscriptCode/Private/StaticJIT).
 To my understanding it is tightly coupled to that project and its fork of AS,